Learn How to Dehydrate Frozen Vegetables: A Complete Guide

 First, get your vegetables ready:

 Put the frozen veggies out on a clean counter to start.
 In order to reduce the amount of condensation in your dehydrator, let them cool to room temperature.
 If you don’t want water dripping all over your countertop, you can use a bath towel.
+Consider using lumpy frozen vegetable bags that may be old or slightly freezer burned; they are still suitable for dehydration and a great way to avoid waste.

 The Second Step: Loading the Dehydrator